centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

-If you want to remove a Trap, use the **DEL** action.
-The Name is used to identify the Trap to delete:
+If you want to remove a trap, use the **DEL** action.
+To identify the trap to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o TRAP -a del -v "aNewTrap"